sigp/eth2.0-resources/validator-architecture.md

-The first part of the argument says that the scheduling service and watchdog service should exist together; the watchdog service can be less verbose and more effective it is has knowledge of the requirements a validator.
+The first part of the argument says that the scheduling service and watchdog service should exist together; the watchdog service can be less verbose and more effective if it has knowledge of validator requirements.

 The second part of the argument says that a watchdog should not live inside the beacon node -- the watchdog cannot alarm if the entire node goes down.